marcjoha/hyper-gcp-status-line/README.md

 Should work with most themes, and allow custom paths to `gcloud` and `kubectl` which are used to retrieve information.

 Credits go out to [Henrik Dahl](https://github.com/henrikdahl) and his work on [hyper-statusline](https://github.com/henrikdahl/hyper-statusline).
-Make sure to check out his work if you want a status line that shows Git information.
+Check it out if you want a status line that shows Git information.

 ## Installation